SRE is ‘special’

 The authorised providers are supposed to have a website with their curriculum available, so parents can see what they are agreeing to.
 Many providers don’t have a curriculum on their website.
 The providers create and authorise their own curriculum.
 The Department of Education doesn’t see it, and has no say about its content.
 The regular curriculum, The Australian Curriculum, which includes the General Capabilities of Critical and Creative Thinking, Intercultural Understanding, and Ethical Understanding, does not apply during the SRE timeslot.
 The authorised providers accredit their own instructors.
-Authorised providers need to make assurance to the Department that they comply with Child Protection procedures, however, the Department of Education does not guarantee these assurances are submitted.
+Authorised providers need to make annual assurances to the Department that they comply with Child Protection procedures, however, the Department of Education does not guarantee these assurances are submitted.
 Schools have no authority to discipline SRE instructors.
 SRE is ‘special’.

 To complicate matters, religious groups form ‘combined arrangements’ to deliver SRE.
 These ‘combined arrangements’ are not approved providers per se.
 This can make it very difficult to find who is the approved provider is that authorises the SRE instructor and the curriculum they deliver.

 The current policy is unfair to school principals.
 Under the policy any authorised provider who approaches a school to deliver SRE must be accommodated.
 Principals need to change their timetables to schedule the program at the convenience of the providers.
 Providers don’t want it run at the end of the school day in high schools because they don’t want students to have the option of going home early.
 Under the policy parents have the right to complain to the principal.
 The principal is given all responsibility but no authority.
 Normally principals have some authority about what programs run in their schools.
 SRE is ‘special’.